 After being cleared, Paul Osbourne will resign

-One day after being cleared of impropriety by the Parramatta board, Eels chief executive Paul Osbourne has announced he will relinquish his post at the end of the year because of his fractured relationship with the club’s major sponsor, Pirtek.
+Just a day after being cleared of any misconduct by the Parramatta board, Eels CEO Paul Osbourne has announced his intention to step down at the end of the year due to a strained relationship with the club’s major sponsor, Pirtek.

-Osborne was subject to a month-long inquiry over claims of financial irregularities and harassment of staff.
-But he was exonerated on a number of fronts following an investigation by Eels deputy chairman Sid Kelly, director Mario Libertini and club solicitor Bryan Belling.
+After facing a month-long inquiry regarding allegations of financial irregularities and staff harassment, Osborne was found not guilty on several counts following an investigation conducted by Eels deputy chairman Sid Kelly, director Mario Libertini, and club solicitor Bryan Belling.

-The matter was sparked last month by the resignation of Glenn Duncan, a former director and head of the club’s major sponsor, Pirtek, who criticised the board for failing to take any action against the embattled chief executive after the damaging claims had emerged.
+The issue was triggered last month with the resignation of Glenn Duncan, a former director and the head of Pirtek, the club’s major sponsor.
+Duncan criticized the board for their inaction regarding the troubled chief executive amidst increasing allegations.

-“Whilst I remain pleased to have been cleared by the board’s inquiry, I believe the time is right for me to move on.
+“Though I am relieved to have been cleared by the board’s inquiry, I feel it is the appropriate time for me to move on.”

-“Obviously a working relationship between myself and the club’s major naming rights sponsor Pirtek is no longer tenable, and this is a major factor in my decision.
+“Clearly, a working relationship between myself and the club’s principal naming rights sponsor Pirtek is no longer feasible, and this significantly influences my decision.”

-Duncan, whose company Pirtek is the major sponsor of the club until the end of 2013 with a three-year option after that, said Osborne’s departure would be a win for the club.
+Duncan, whose company Pirtek sponsors the club until the end of 2013, with a three-year extension option thereafter, stated that Osborne’s resignation would benefit the club.

-“If that resignation’s forthcoming, I am glad for the club,” Duncan said.
+“If that resignation occurs, I feel it’s a positive outcome for the club,” Duncan remarked.

-“I am glad for the fans that my actions have obviously made the board look into the indiscretions that have been well publicised over the last few weeks.”
+“I am pleased for the fans that my actions have clearly prompted the board to scrutinize the well-publicized indiscretions from the past few weeks.”

-Osborne was also investigated following a complaint made by a female employee that he had abused her for gossiping about a relationship he was allegedly having with another female colleague.
-The board upheld the complaint but deemed there was insufficient grounds to take further action.
+Additionally, Osborne was investigated following a complaint from a female employee alleging that he had mistreated her for discussing a purported relationship he had with another female colleague.
+Although the board acknowledged the complaint, they concluded there were insufficient grounds for further action.

 by Terence Johns